Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 Heel Drop vs Heel Stack Height

-Although the stack height will affect the heel drop of a running shoe, stack height and heel drop are independent features of the shoe.
+Although the stack height of a running shoe will affect the heel drop, stack height and heel drop are independent features.

 The stack height of a shoe refers to how much material is between your foot and the ground.
-A running shoe with a large stack height will have thick cushioning, such as a maximalist running shoe so that your foot is elevated on more of a platform above the ground.
+A running shoe with a large stack height will have thick cushioning, such as a maximalist running shoe, so that your foot is elevated on more of a platform above the ground.

 Should I Try Zero Drop Running Shoes?